To keep your marketing pipeline full with video project leads, you must create and execute a solid marketing strategy.

 Then, when there are no more projects, we worry about how to get more work, so we desperately promote our services in an inefficient and often expensive manner.

 The problem with this approach is unpredictable cash flow which makes it almost impossible to make intelligent growth decisions for your video production business.
+What you need is an effective marketing plan to have the right action to take in promoting your brand and business.

 What can you do to be consistent with your marketing no matter how busy you are?